A self-hosted personal memory layer for AI agents — built on SQLite or Postgres, on-device embeddings and MCP.

 Runs 100% local by default.
 No API keys.
 No cloud dependency.
 Your data never leaves your machine.

-— basic terminal comfort is required.
+You are a software developer? ✦ Try Aperio-dev — basic terminal comfort is required.

-— double-click and go, no tech skills needed.
+You are a normal human? ✦ Try Aperio-lite — double-click and go, no tech skills needed.

 Built for developers who want AI that actually knows them.
 Without giving up their data or their infrastructure.